 5 Tips: Natural Products for the Flu and Colds: What Does the Science Say?

 It’s that time of year again—cold and flu season.
 Each year, approximately 5 to 20 percent of Americans come down with the flu.
-Although most recover without incident, flu-related complications result in more than 200,000 hospitalizations and between 3,000 and 49,000 deaths each year.
+Although most recover without incident, flu-related complications typically lead to at least 200,000 hospitalizations and between 12,000 and 60,000 deaths each year.
 Colds generally do not cause serious complications, but they are among the leading reasons for visiting a doctor and for missing school or work.

 Some people try natural products such as herbs or vitamins and minerals to prevent or treat these illnesses.
 But do they really work?
 What does the science say?